 • We use team cooking which is different from traditional classes where there are one lead instructor and pairs of people all cooking the same dish.
 At our socials participants are broken into teams of 4-5 where each team cooks a part of the dinner (entree, main, dessert) for the rest of the group eat.

-• There is one facilitator who is responsible for putting together the menu and a number of support volunteers who help the teams follow instructions.
+• There is one facilitator who is responsible for putting together the menu and several support volunteers who help the teams follow instructions.
 Often the menu is tailored to reflect the facilitator’s culture or interests that they want to share with the broader community and the Converse and Cook volunteers work with the facilitator to support their leadership skills so that they can facilitate the class.

-• Everyone has varying skill levels, and all skill levels are welcomed.
+• Everyone has varying skill levels, and all skill levels are welcome.
 The non-hierarchical structure of the class allows for people to learn together/from each other by swapping “tips and tricks” from their own kitchen hacks

 • Our target population for these socials include everyone from post-secondary students, community members, people with disabilities, English language learners etc.